-- FIX: Fixed the New Job form to allow Import and Export jobs to be created without requiring a Graph URI. - FIX: Fix for concurrency bug in Background Page Writer with thanks to Michael Schulte for the bug report and suggested fix.
+• FIX: Fix for concurrency bug in Background Page Writer - with thanks to Michael Schulte for the bug report and suggested fix.

 • FIX: Fixes a packaging issue with the Polaris tool in the 1.5.2 release.

 - FIX: Fixed a regression bug in the SPARQL query template for the browser interface to the BrightstarDB server. - FIX: Added missing sizing parameters to the SPARQL results text box in the browser interface. - FIX: Fixed browser interface for SPARQL queries to not report an error when the form is initially loaded.